awslabs/dotnet-nativeaot-labs/README.md

     * Install the .NET 6 SDK
     * `sudo yum install dotnet-sdk-6.0`
 1. Install build dependencies
-    * `sudo yum -y install clang krb5-devel openssl-devel`
+    * `sudo yum -y install clang krb5-devel openssl-devel zip`
 1. Navigate into the directory that contains your csproj
 1. Do the publish (file will be built to bin/release/net6.0/linux-x64/native/)
     * `dotnet publish -r linux-x64 -c release --self-contained`